celo-org/celo-composer-react-native/README.md

 # React Native | Celo Composer

-This is a community-created and maintained starter kit for React Native using the wallet connect kit.
+This is a community-created and maintained starter kit for React Native using the wallet connect kit and wagmi.

 ## Setup & Installation